Skip to main content

 • Client Secret - For client secret, you need to generate a secret by selecting Generate a new client secret on the GitHub App settings page.
 Copy and save the secret to Client Secret.

-• Private key - Copy in the private key that you downloaded earlier.
+• Private key - Paste in the private key that you downloaded earlier.

 vcs_github_04